mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 will use the term system performance to refer to *elapsed time* on an unloaded system and CPU performance to refer to user *CPU time*.

+Difference between *elapsed time* and *cpu time*:
+**CPU Time** is the quantity of processor time taken by the process.
+This does not indicate duration. **Elapsed Time** represents the total duration of the task.
+If a given task uses a parallelism of 8 (i.e. 8 threads), and each thread is used at a rate of 100% over the entire duration of the task, CPU time could be 8000ms, while *elapsed time* would only be 1000ms.